kamilakesbi/CompVis-Retina-Disease-Visualisation/README.md

 # OCT for retina diseases classification :
 #### Over 0.99 accuracy + Interpretability using feature maps/grad-CAM

-In this project I developed some visualizing tools that could be added to a 0.99 accuracy model for classification of OCT pictures of retina among 4 classes (DME, Normal, Brusen, CNV).
+In this project I developed some visualizing tools that could be added to a 0.99 accuracy model for classification of OCT pictures of retina among 4 classes (DME, Normal, Drusen, CNV).

 The data set can be found here (Kaggle) : https://www.kaggle.com/paultimothymooney/kermany2018